Sierra Space

 Sierra Space Corporation is a privately held aerospace and space technologies company headquartered in Louisville, Colorado, with additional facilities in Colorado, Wisconsin, Florida, North Carolina and a testing site at the Marshall Space Flight Center in Alabama.
 The company makes spaceflight hardware for various applications across the industry.

-It is currently developing the Dream Chaser spaceplane.
-The spaceplane was selected by NASA to provide services to the International Space Station under NASA's Commercial Resupply Service 2 contract.
-The company is also in collaboration with Blue Origin to develop components of the Orbital Reef space station.
+Sierra Space has participated in over 500 space missions and provides over 4,000 space systems and subsystems to its customer base.
+It is currently developing the Dream Chaser spaceplane, which was selected by NASA to provide services to the International Space Station under NASA's Commercial Resupply Service 2 contract.

 History

 Sierra Space is a spin-off from Sierra Nevada Corporation that was established as an independent commercial space company in April 2021.
 Its parent company, the Sierra Nevada Corporation, was a long established aerospace development company which was founded in 1963.
 Sierra Space operates facilities in 6 states including Colorado, North Carolina, Wisconsin, Florida, Texas, and Alabama.

+In 2021, Sierra Space announced its first capital raise, a Series A investment of $1.4 billion that valued the company at $4.5 billion USD.

-In October 2022, Blue Origin and Sierra Space partnered to jointly develop the world's first commercially owned and operated space station, Orbital Reef.
-Orbital Reef will be a “mixed-use business park in space in low Earth orbit (LEO) for commerce, research, and tourism by the end of this decade."
-Sierra Space and Blue Origin received a $130 million contract to develop the Orbital Reef space station.
-It is expected to be operational by 2027.
-Sierra Space expects to announce its first astronaut trainees in 2023.
+In October 2022, Blue Origin and Sierra Space received a $130 million contract to jointly develop the world's first commercially owned and operated space station, Orbital Reef.
+Orbital Reef will be a “mixed-use business park in space in low Earth orbit (LEO) for commerce, research, and tourism".

 In April 2023, Sierra Space and ILC Dover announced their partnership for developing of inflatable space station modules and spacesuits.
 ILC Dover will be the exclusive partner in providing soft goods for Sierra Space's Large Integrated Flexible Environment (LIFE) modules for commercial space stations.

 Sierra Space and the United States Air Force announced a partnership in July 2023.
 Under a 27-month, $22.6 million contract, Sierra Space will develop a 35,000 lbf thrust upper stage engine, known as the Vortex (VR35K-A).
 Work for the Vortex involves designing flight-weight engine components through the use of component and integrated breadboard engine test data.

 In August 2023, Sierra Space announced that it would be collaborating with BioServe Space Technologies to grow hematopoietic stem cells in microgravity to research undergoing treatment for blood cancer.
 The same month, the company also partnered with Redwire on a biotech experiment platform that will be installed on Sierra Space's commercial space station LIFE module.

 Reports in November 2023 indicated that Sierra Space laid off 165 workers in a realignment of the company.
 There were additional layoffs in October 2024.

-Tom Vice, who had served as CEO since 2021, retired at the end of 2024.
-He was replaced by Fatih Ozmen.
+Dan Jablonsky, formerly of Ursa Major Technologies and Maxar Technologies, was appointed CEO in February 2026 while founder Fatih Ozmen remained chair.

+In March 2026, the company received a $550 million USD Series C funding round led by LimunArx Capital Management that valued the company at $8 billion USD.